 Secondly, never hesitate to take a challenge.
 When you’re given the opportunity to do something challenging, take it, don’t be afraid that you can’t do it.
 Most of the time, this is what helps you grow.
 And if anyone tells you that you can’t do it, just go for it and prove them wrong.
 Trust yourself.

 Last but not least, I think that passion and commitment for your work will always pay off.
 These should be coupled with a strong set of values, such as being honest and respectful to others.
-These are not the only ingredients, but I think they do lead to success on a long-term basis.Posted about 1 year ago
+These are not the only ingredients, but I think they do lead to success on a long-term basis.Posted over 1 year ago